We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Whether you’re an avid biker who’s raring to take your little one out in a bike seat or trailer, or you’re just excited for your toddler to burn some energy on their new balance bike, there’s one absolute essential you’ll need to get started: a toddler helmet.

-Whether they’re riding in a trailer behind your bike or are flying solo on their first set of wheels, wearing a helmet is crucial to keep your precious child’s skull and brain safe.
+Whether they’re riding in a trailer behind your bike or are flying solo on their first set of wheels, wearing a helmet is crucial to keeping your precious child’s skull and brain safe.

 According to the